mkl48/TokyoBlox/README.md

 # TokyoBlox
-A Roblox Script Editor Theme.
+A Roblox script editor theme inspired by Neovim TokyoNight

 # Install
 Run this script in the Roblox Studio command line.